Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Forecasting HTS using DYCHEM

 where $\mathbbm{1}[\cdot]$ is the indicator function.
-Ideally, the estimated quantiles $q(\tau, x^{v_i}_{1: t_i})$ are monotonically increasing w.r.t. $\tau$.
+Ideally, the estimated quantiles $q(\tau, x_{1: t_0})$ are monotonically increasing w.r.t. $\tau$.
 We call it quantile crossing if this condition is not satisfied.
-Quantile crossing is a common problem when $n \geq 2$ quantile estimators are evaluated by minimizing e.g., $\sum_{s=1}^n \L_q(x^{v_i}_{1: T_i}, \tau_s)$.
-Solutions from prior works include imposing additional constraints in model training, or post-processing the multiple quantile estimations.
-We introduce a novel approach to simultaneously generate multiple quantile estimations without quantile crossing issues.
-The core idea is to model the derivative of quantile estimations using neural networks:

-where $\phi(t, x^{v_i}_{1: t_i}; \Theta_u)$ is parameterized by neural networks ($\Theta_u$) whose outputs are made to be strictly positive; $C_0(x^{v_i}_{1: t_i}, \hat{x}^{v_i}_{t_i+1: T_i})$ is a data-driven coefficient, and $[-1, 1]$ represents the range of $2\tau_s - 1$ with $\tau_s \in [0, 1]$.
-We can then obtain any quantile estimations from the result of integration.
-By integrating upon a strictly positive estimator, the results are therefore monotonically increasing within $[-1, 1]$, and also w.r.t. $\tau_s$.
-The quantile estimators are then trained using a pinball loss in Eq (\ref{eq:qloss}) to learn the network $\phi$.
-Eq (\ref{eq:qloss}) and (\ref{eq:uncertainty}) together define our multiple quantile forecaster (Figure \ref{fig:gating} right).
-This formulation has also been studied in unconstrained monotonic neural networks \citep{wehenkel2019unconstrained}.
-By using this work, we can only obtain one quantile estimation at a time instead of generating the entire range of quantiles simultaneously.
-Furthermore, Eq (\ref{eq:uncertainty}) only needs to access the input and output of the ME framework, which means it does not make any assumption on forecasting models or gating networks, and is compatible with any black-box model.
+Quantile crossing is a common problem when $n \geq 2$ quantile estimators are evaluated by minimizing e.g., $\sum_{s=1}^n \L_q(x_{1: T}, \tau_s)$.
+One way to address this is to represent quantile estimator as where $\phi(y, x_{1: t_0}; \Theta_q)$, the derivative of $q(\tau_s, x_{1:t_0})$, is parameterized by neural networks ($\Theta_q$) whose outputs are made to be strictly positive.
+This is to make sure the quantile estimator is monotonically increasing on $\tau_s$.
+However, the integral dependency on $\tau_s$ limits only one quantile can be estimated at a time.
+We now introduce a new form of quantile estimator, where a straightforward improvement is it only requires one-time computation of integral to generate all quantiles.
+Specifically, we can estimate the set of quantiles $\{q(\tau_s, x_{1: t_0})\}_{s=1}^n, ~ \forall \tau_s \in [0, 1]$ by first computing